| |

 |

-In Britain the emergence of the Free Cinema movement in the 50’s paralleled the course of the French New Wave.
-The first productions of these filmmakers who included Lindsay Anderson, Tony Richardson and Karel Reisz were making documentaries about working-class life that had a freshness, energy and modern satirical edge.
+Although the French New Wave is the best known, similar cinematic movements were happening elsewhere, also fuelled by the cultural and social change that came in the wake of the Second World War.
+In Britain, the emergence of the Free Cinema movement in the 1950’s paralleled the course of the French New Wave.
+The first productions of these filmmakers, who included Lindsay Anderson, Tony Richardson and Karel Reisz, were documentaries chronicling working-class life that had a freshness, energy and modern satirical edge.
 These qualities were also characteristic of their subsequent feature films, many of which were adapted from the plays and novels of the so called “Angry Young Men” writers.

 Pulp Fiction, dir.
 Quentin Tarantino [1994] .